GNS-Science/toshi-hazard-store/DEVELOPMENT.md

 By contrast `poetry env use 3.11` expicitly activates the python 3.11 virtualenv.
 BUT DO NOT do this as it will override the python interpreter used by tox for tests.

-NB `poetry env list` will show that the first python envionement is activated, even though it isn't!
+NB `poetry env list` will show that the first python environment is activated, even though it isn't!

 ## Testing